Webezy-io/webezyio/README.md

 The underlying communication protocol is [```HTTP2```](https://en.wikipedia.org/wiki/HTTP/2) and for serialization and deserialization is [```protobuf```](https://developers.google.com/protocol-buffers/docs/pythontutorial).
 It utulize those communication protocol, message serialization / deserialization and code generator with [```gRPC```](https://grpc.io) opensource project by google.

-Webezy.io has been created to give deleopers quick and structerd way for building gRPC services without pain while keeping thins open for further modifications.
+Webezy.io has been created to give devlopers quick and structerd way for building gRPC services without pain while keeping thins open for further modifications.

-In result we are trying not to restrict the implemantations themselves but to restrict the project structure to well defined and re-usable by many languages and scenarios.
+In result we are trying not to restrict the implemantations themselves but instead applying small restrictions on the project structure for well defined, re-usable structure that can be used by many languages and scenarios.

 The current supported languages are:
 | **Language** | **Server** | **Client** |   **Status**   |